NUPRC Shortlists Bidders for Nigeria’s 50 Oil Blocks

 According to the statement, the pre-qualification process was completed on Monday, March 16, in line with the 2025 Licensing Round Guidelines, setting the stage for the next phase of the exercise.

-NUPRC said that following the completion of the pre-qualification stage, the next step will be for the shortlisted applicants to be given access to subsurface data, beginning from Tuesday, March 17, 2026, in preparation for the technical and commercial bid submissions.
+NUPRC said that, following the completion of the pre-qualification stage, the next step will be to give the shortlisted applicants access to subsurface data, beginning Tuesday, March 17, 2026, in preparation for the technical and commercial bid submissions.

-The NUPRC formally launched the 2025 oil licensing round in December 2025 after President Bola Tinubu approved the exercise to attract fresh investments in Nigeria’s upstream petroleum sector and boost oil production.
+The NUPRC formally launched the 2025 oil licensing round in December 2025, following President Bola Tinubu’s approval of the exercise, to attract fresh investments in Nigeria’s upstream petroleum sector and boost oil production.

 The upstream regulator announced that 50 oil and gas blocks located across shallow offshore, deepwater and onshore terrains in Nigeria were on offer to prospective bidders.

-The Commission set a target of attracting over $10 billion in investments in the oil and gas sector and adding an additional two million barrels of oil production.
+The Commission set a target of attracting over $10 billion in investments in the oil and gas sector and adding two million barrels of oil production.

 The Commission closed the Pre-qualification exercise on February 27 in accordance with Section 11.2 of the Licensing Round Guidelines.

-Pinnacle Daily reports that the Commission had stressed that the bidding process would be digital, transparent and that selection of successful bidders would be based on merit.
+Pinnacle Daily reports that the Commission had stressed that the bidding process would be digital and transparent and that the selection of successful bidders would be based on merit.
 NUPRC affirmed that it would focus on technical competence and financial capacity for selecting bidders for the oil wells.

 Victor Ezeja, a journalist, and scholar